Did you get the dreaded Instant Pot Burn Message or Ovht Error on the display screen?

 If there’s nothing stuck to the pot bottom, check if there’s anything stuck between the inner pot and heating element (Instant Pot housing).

-Step 5 – Check Silicone Ring, Venting Knob, Floating Valve:
+5. Check Silicone Ring, Venting Knob, Floating Valve

 Check if silicone ring, venting knob, valve is defective, installed properly, or if anything is obstructed.